 In her freshman year at Arizona State University, Josephine won the 2011 annual Concert of Soloists competition, which led to a performance of Rachmaninoff’s Piano Concerto No. 1 with the ASU Symphony.
 Other honors include the Grand Prize Winner at the 2009 Arizona Musicfest Competition, first prize in the Senior Concerto Division of the 2009 Schimmel/Arizona Piano Young Artist Competition, and 2008 MTNA Arizona State Senior Division Winner.
 In May 2014, she received the Bachelor of Music, summa cum laude, in piano performance from Herberger Institute for Design and the Arts of Arizona State University.
 Her mentors include Dr. Baruch Meir and Dr. Hamilton Tescarollo.

-An avid collaborator as well as a soloist, Josephine has performed with members of the Cincinnati Symphony and many young artists in recitals and competitions, including the CSYO Concerto Competition in November 2016, of which the two top prize-winning performances were her collaborations.
+An avid collaborator and soloist, Josephine has performed with members of the Cincinnati Symphony, Classical Revolution Chicago, 5th Wave Collective, and many young artists in recitals and competitions, including the CSYO Concerto Competition in November 2016, of which the two top prize-winning performances were her collaborations.
 She made her Weill Recital Hall at Carnegie Hall collaborative debut in November 2016 with cellist Miriam Smith, who was also her private piano student.

-REFERENCES AVAILABLE UPON REQUEST – LAST UPDATE 04.2018
+REFERENCES AVAILABLE UPON REQUEST – LAST UPDATE 08.2020